BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - 3xx - Redirection Category
 - 4xx - Client Error Category (Something you did wrong)
 - 5xx - Server Error Category (Something the server did wrong)

+#### State saving behaviour - Cookies

+- Cookies are small pieces of data that are stored on the client side.

+- Unique string - stored in the browser.

+- When you access a website for the first time a cookie is created and stored in the browser.
+When you access the website again, the cookie is sent to the server and the server knows that you have visited the website before.
+Server checks the cookie in database and sends the response with the saved state.